Kaos599/AaroogyaAI-Assignment/README.md

 This command will open the application in your default web browser.
 From there, you can easily upload your documents (PDFs or HTML files) and interact with the chatbot through a conversational interface.

-## 🔮 Future Enhancements

-We are continuously working to improve the Mini-RAG Bot.
-Here are some planned enhancements:

-*   **Support for More Document Types**: Expanding document ingestion capabilities to include formats like DOCX, Markdown, etc.
-*   **Advanced RAG Strategies**: Implementing more sophisticated retrieval techniques for even greater accuracy and relevance.
-*   **User Authentication and Management**: Adding features for user accounts and personalized experiences.
-*   **Deployment Options**: Providing guidelines and scripts for deploying the bot on cloud platforms.